pulumi/terraform-provider-aws/website/docs/r/lb_listener.html.markdown

 The following arguments are optional:

 * `alpn_policy` - (Optional)  Name of the Application-Layer Protocol Negotiation (ALPN) policy.
 Can be set if `protocol` is `TLS`.
 Valid values are `HTTP1Only`, `HTTP2Only`, `HTTP2Optional`, `HTTP2Preferred`, and `None`.
 * `certificate_arn` - (Optional) ARN of the default SSL server certificate.
 Exactly one certificate is required if the protocol is HTTPS.
-For adding additional SSL certificates, see the [`aws_lb_listener_certificate` resource](/docs/providers/aws/r/lb_listener_certificate.html).
+For adding additional SSL certificates, see the `aws_lb_listener_certificate` resource.
 * `port` - (Optional) Port on which the load balancer is listening.
 Not valid for Gateway Load Balancers.
 * `protocol` - (Optional) Protocol for connections from clients to the load balancer.
 For Application Load Balancers, valid values are `HTTP` and `HTTPS`, with a default of `HTTP`.
 For Network Load Balancers, valid values are `TCP`, `TLS`, `UDP`, and `TCP_UDP`.
 Not valid to use `UDP` or `TCP_UDP` if dual-stack mode is enabled.
 Not valid for Gateway Load Balancers.
 * `ssl_policy` - (Optional) Name of the SSL Policy for the listener.
 Required if `protocol` is `HTTPS` or `TLS`.
-* `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the resource. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ~> **NOTE::** Please note that listeners that are attached to Application Load Balancers must use either `HTTP` or `HTTPS` protocols while listeners that are attached to Network Load Balancers must use the `TCP` protocol.